thumbnail image

 Slide to view more >

-The completed house is now home to happy owners and they have chosen to call it Saimo Khim, meaning "dream house" in the Rai language.
+The completed house is now home to its happy owners and they have chosen to call it Saimo Khim, meaning "dream house" in the Rai language.
 Between design and delivery, and episodes of landslides that occurred near the boundary of the site, decisions were made to level much of the sloping terrain, creating an undercroft for an extra living area that now expands the ground floor bedrooms into a separate apartment and garden suites for the multi-generational family to grow into and enjoy for years to come.

 Slide to view more >

 "The house has offered a sense of peace and grounding we didn’t even know we needed.
 The natural light, open gathering spaces, and intimate corners have brought ease into our daily routines.
-It feels like the house breathes with us—supporting rest, creativity, and connection in ways we never expected."
+It feels like the house breathes with us—supporting rest, creativity, and connection in ways we never expected." ~ The Rais

 We welcome your inquiries and ideas.
 Let's create together.